openharmony/docs/en/application-dev/media/avcodec/video-decoding.md

     }

     // Create a decryption session.
 If a secure video channel is used, create a MediaKeySession with the content protection level of CONTENT_PROTECTION_LEVEL_HW_CRYPTO or higher.
-    // If a non-secure video channel is used, create a MediaKeySession with the content protection level of CONTENT_PROTECTION_LEVEL_SW_CRYPTO or higher.
+    // To use a non-secure video channel, create a MediaKeySession with the content protection level of CONTENT_PROTECTION_LEVEL_SW_CRYPTO or higher.
     MediaKeySession *session = nullptr;
     DRM_ContentProtectionLevel contentProtectionLevel = CONTENT_PROTECTION_LEVEL_SW_CRYPTO;
     ret = OH_MediaKeySystem_CreateMediaKeySession(system, &contentProtectionLevel, &session);